Elderjs/plugins/packages/markdown/README.md

       return false; // If needed, a custom slug for the url can be crafted from the relative path to the file and
       // frontmatter in it (if any). slugFormatter must be a function and must return a string to be used.
     },
-    useSyntaxHighlighting: false // This plugin ships with syntax highlighting ability for your convenience.
+    useSyntaxHighlighting: false, // This plugin ships with syntax highlighting ability for your convenience.
 Recommend setting true for technical blogs.
 See below for customizing options
+    useGitHubFriendlyMarkdown: false, // adds support for GFM (autolink literals, strikethrough, tables, tasklists).
   }
 }
 ```